carbon-design-system/carbon-website-archive/src/content/guidelines/themes/themes.md

 ### Global

-The other categories are global and component specific variables.
+The other categories are global and component-specific variables.
 These control more general styling of components, such as layer usage or border width.

 ```scss
 // Global